 3 Jul 2014

-Yarrow as a Natural Remedy for Fever and Flu
+Yarrow as a Natural Support for Fever and Flu

-It seems rather innocuous, this lovely white flower, but yarrow has earned many expressive titles: staunchwort, wound wort, nosebleed, knight’s milfoil…most of these names are crediting yarrow’s remarkable ability to stop a wound from bleeding while reducing pain and infection.
-These are great uses that can’t be ignored, but there are so many different aspects of the power of yarrow that I could fill many pages, so we’ll focus on using this fine plant as a powerful natural remedy for fever and flu.
+It seems rather innocuous, this lovely white flower, but yarrow has earned many expressive titles: staunchwort, wound wort, nosebleed, knight’s milfoil…most of these names are crediting yarrow’s remarkable ability to stop a wound from bleeding while easing pain and infection.
+These are great uses that can’t be ignored, but there are so many different aspects of the power of yarrow that I could fill many pages, so we’ll focus on using this fine plant as a powerful natural support for fever and flu.

 Yarrow infusion is most effective when taken at the onset of the flu symptoms, but it can also help before the problem starts.
 Do not take yarrow daily for more than two weeks, even less if there are known liver weaknesses.